The PSI Calculator helps assess pneumonia severity using clinical factors to guide outpatient, hospital, or ICU care decisions.

 How to Use the PSI Calculator?

-- Enter patient’s age, vital signs, lab values, and comorbidities.
+- Enter the patient's age, vital signs, lab values, and comorbidities.

 - Click "Calculate PSI" to get the score and risk class.